 66. What are some of the different cultures in Costa Rica?

-The majority of Costa Ricans identify as Catholic with a few other Christian traditions sprinkled in.
+Most Costa Ricans identify as Catholic, with a few other Christian traditions sprinkled in.
 The region retains many of the old influences of Europe from colonization and also boasts a variety of indigenous cultures.

 67. What is the population of Costa Rica?

 The population of Costa Rica reaches just under 5 million people with that number growing slowly but steadily.

 It’s ranked as one of the happiest places in the world, so it’s no wonder that number continues to rise.

 68. Is Costa Rica’s population increasing or decreasing?

 The population continues to grow slowly but steadily year over year.

 Its growth is due to a rising standard of living as well as the current expat preference for the area.